News analysts, reporters & correspondents

 Education & Skills

 Data on higher education choices for News analysts, reporters & correspondents from The Department of Education and Census Bureau.
-The most common major for News analysts, reporters & correspondents is Communications but the most specialized major according to RCA in 2017 were Communications.
+The most common major for News analysts, reporters & correspondents is N/A but the most specialized major according to RCA in N/A were N/A.

 Majors